 The legal costs of claims up to £30,000 are set out in a scale.
 Statistically, most cases come within that limit.
 There is therefore a degree of certainty in the budget which we can advise from an early stage.
 Whilst our clients are responsible for our fees we tend to find that in the vast majority of successful claims the scale costs and outlays (such as the cost of medical records and reports) recovered from the other party’s insurance company fully discharge our clients’ liabilities to us.

-The Law Society of Northern Ireland does not permit us to act on your behalf on a “no-win no-fee” basis but we will immediately explore with you at your first free consultation how a claim might be funded.
+The Law Society of Northern Ireland does not permit us to act on your behalf on a “no-win no-fee” basis but we will immediately explore with you how a claim might be funded.
 We can make an application for legal aid on your behalf, and if you are not financially eligible we are one of only a number of practices in Northern Ireland which currently has access to after the event (“ATE”) insurers.
 A typical ATE policy insures all of the costs of Court proceedings except for your own Solicitor’s fees and in return the ATE insurer gets a percentage of any compensation you are awarded.
 ATE insurance therefore provides peace-of-mind in terms of the costs risk that a claim might involve.

 No matter how your claim is to be funded you can rest assured that you will be given as accurate a budget as we can provide at the earliest opportunity.
 It is worth repeating that we find in the vast majority of cases our clients are not out of pocket at all because the scale costs and outlays are paid by the other party’s insurance company.